-The Atera Signo RT roof bars are easy to fit and come with a T-track for security – but they're only good for a light load, says our expert tester
+The Atera Signo RT roof bars are easy to fit and come with a T-track for security – as well as other niceties you'd expect from a premium product

 When packing for caravan holidays it's easy to run out of storage space in the caravan itself.
 Not only that, but nobody wants to risk destabilising the caravan by loading it up with too many heavy items.
 So it's terrific that there's a wide range of roof bars available to fit almost every car.